 If you get a negative Rating Decision from the VA, you have two choices: give up or appeal.
 The VA makes mistakes - a lot of them.
 It is for this reason that you should not give up before talking to a VA-accredited Veterans Attorney.
 Contrary to popular belief, the VA doesn't automatically say "no" to every claim - they're usually just missing some of the information required to say "yes."
-If the information is there, we will help you find it.
+If the information is there, we can help you find it.

 To get the VA to rule in your favor, at any level, your argument requires four things - think of them as wheels on a car.
 If any of the wheels are missing, or even damaged, the argument won't roll, and the VA won't buy it.
 You need: